 The nearby Blue Pig Tavern is another must-visit in Cape May, a heavenly delight for any meal of the day in a Victorian Era atmosphere room.
 If you’re into a bar/pay atmosphere, visit the Boiler Room for exquisite pizzas and craft beers.

-The Virginia Hotel is yet another wonderful accommodation perfectly situated between the beach and the Washington Street Mall.
-The hotel is comprised of three floors, each with Victorian inspired rooms & suites in the standard of the 21st century.
+The Virginia Hotel is another beautiful accommodation between the beach and the Washington Street Mall.
+The hotel comprises three floors, each with Victorian-inspired rooms & suites in the standard of the 21st century.

-All in all, if you’re looking to get away from it all and just seeking to find pure bliss, Cape May offers a special piece of heaven — even in the off-season!
+If you’re looking to get away from it all and just seeking to find pure bliss, Cape May offers a unique piece of heaven even in the off-season!